 NAME OF FACILITY ADDRESS POTENTIAL FOR ILLICIT DISCHARGE 1.
 City's Pumphouse 51 Viaduct Road No; no potential to discharge pollutants.
 2. Civic Center and Library 224 Grant Street No; no potential to discharge pollutants.
 3. Chickasaw Community Shelter 799 Iroquois Street No; no potential to discharge pollutants.
-4. Chickasaw Civic Theater 801 Iroquois Street No; no potential to discharge pollutants.
-5. J.C.
-Davis Municipal Auditorium 400 Grand Boulevard No; no potential to discharge pollutants.
-6. Chickasaw City Hall 224 North Craft Highway No; no potential to discharge pollutants.
-7. Chickasaw Police Department 8 Lange Drive No; no potential to discharge pollutants.
-8. City Garage 10 Lange Drive Yes.
-Vehicle/Equipment Storage/Maintenance 9.
+Chickasaw CivicTheater 801 Iroquois Street No; no potential to discharge pollutants.
+5. Chickasaw City Hall 224 North Craft Highway No; no potential to discharge pollutants.
+Chickasaw PoliceDepartment 8 Lange Drive No; no potential to discharge pollutants.
+7. City Garage 10 Lange Drive Yes.
+Vehicle/Equipment Storage/Maintenance 8.
 City Maintenance Department 16 Lange Drive Yes.
-Chemical /Pesticide Storage 10.
+Chemical /Pesticide Storage 9.
 City Fire Department 70 Dumont Street No; no potential to discharge pollutants.

 This list of municipal facilities will be updated as needed and added to the City's Storm Water Management Plan (SWMP).
+During this reporting period, J.C.
+Davis Municipal Auditorium was sold to Chickasaw City School System and will no longer be included on the municipal facilities inventory.